busoc/erdle/README.md

 The role of this command will then be to reassemble HRDL packets from incoming VCDU packets and then send all complete HRDL packets (valid or not - depending of the configuration) to the destination.
-However, reassembling of one HRDL packet can be aborted two circumstances:
+However, reassembling of one HRDL packet can be aborted when one of the following condition is met:

 * missing VCDU and/or unordered VCDU packets
 * invalid VCDU CRC

-In this two cases, ``relay`` stops the reassembling of the current packet and starts to search for the synchronization word of the next HRDL packet.
+If one of these conditions is met, only the current HRDL buffer is discarded by the ``relay``.
+After having discarded the current buffer, it starts to search for the synchronization word of the next HRDL packet.

 The following options can be given to the ``relay`` command: